 8. It’s Ok For Kids To Fail

 As parents, it is our duty to protect our children from harm and failure…to an extent.
 Kids learn from failure and if children don’t fail, they won’t be able to learn to overcome challenges.
-These are very important skills in adulthood that need to be acquired during the growing up years.

 9. Celebrate Accomplishments AND Efforts

 If efforts are not being celebrated, then more practice likely won’t happen and the accomplishment of perfecting a new skill will not be there.
 This causes more anxiety in an already anxious child.

 10. Encourage Them To Find Their Passions

-This helps them develop a sense of who they are which is a detrimental part of growing their confidence.
+This helps them develop a sense of who they are which is an instrumental part of growing their confidence.

-12. Create Daily Connections
+11. Create Daily Connections

 Connecting with your child on a daily basis is imperative to their success in life.